b-kettle83/b_kettlewell_r_morito_musicmixer/README.md

 git clone https://github.com/your-username/music-mixer.git

 ## Usage
-1. grag and drop audio elements onto the mixer area.
+1. Drag and drop audio elements onto the mixer area.
 2. click on an element to play or remove it.
 3. Adjust volume and effects as needed.
 4. Enjoy mixing and experimenting with different sound combinations!
+*you can see brief explanation of how to use this music mixer in tutorial

 ## Features
 - **Drag-and-Drop Functionality** → Easily add and remove sound elements.